capyloon/nutria/README.md

 ## The `dev` command

-This command runs the desktop emulator in development mode: apps are not packaged, and changes done to them in the `NUTRIA_APPS_ROOT` directory are immediately visible when reloading the apps.
+This command runs the desktop simulator in development mode: apps are not packaged, and changes done to them in the `NUTRIA_APPS_ROOT` directory are immediately visible when reloading the apps.
 Changes to the system app still require a full restart.

 The following options are supported: